mozilla-services/server-syncstorage/1.1/doc/source/installing.rst

 ===============

-To install Sync, make sure you have Python 2.6 installed and in your path, the run the :file:`tests.sh` script.
+To install Sync, make sure you have Python 2.6 installed and in your path, the run the :file:`bootstrap.sh` script.
 It will collect all the required bits and create a local environment, then run the tests::

-    $ ./tests.sh
+    $ ./bootstrap.sh
     New python executable in ./bin/python2.6
     Also creating executable in ./bin/python
     Installing setuptools............done.